neogenia-jp/neo-dockers/ruby2.6-many-others/README.md

 # Develop environment suite for Ruby 2.6 web app

 Target environment and frameworks are,
-- Rails 5.x (hosting by Puma)
+- Rails 5.2 or 6.0 (hosting by Puma)
+- MySQL Client
-- Typescript
+- Node.js 14
-- Semantic UI
+- yarn
-- MySQL
+- Typescript 4.0
-- Capybara + PhantomJS (Testing framework)
+- Headless Chrome (for Integration Test)

 ## build